tbishaw-stat6250/course-questions-wiki/week-01/README.md

 [fizz-buzz Week 1 SAS Recipe]
 - Question (ilankham−stat6250): Is the mod function at all related to how clocks work, with hours counting from 1 to 12, and then starting back at 1 again?
+- Answer (lceballos−stat6250): The mod mod function is related to how a clock works in that there are only a fixed number of values that it could hold.
+There are about 8760 hours in a year so a clock works very similar to a mod function; mod(hour,12) would be the function of the clock.
+The 5000th hour of the year would show as 8 on the clock.